 Continuing the collaboration between the Princeton Prosody Archive (PPA)

 and the CDH, the team will integrate works of prosody into the digital archive.
 The PPA raises questions about the study of poetics, the technology of poetic language, and the history of English literature prior to its institutionalisation in the late nineteenth century.
-Expanding the PPA archive will set the ground for advanced computational analyses of the material, while engaging researchers in critical reflection regarding the organizing, navigating and conceptualizing of large amounts of data.Meredith Martin is Professor of English at Princeton, as well as Faculty Director of the Center for Digital Humanities.
+Expanding the PPA archive will set the ground for advanced computational analyses of the material, while engaging researchers in critical reflection regarding the organizing, navigating and conceptualizing of large amounts of data.Meredith Martin is Associate Professor of English at Princeton, as well as Faculty Director of the Center for Digital Humanities.
 She specialises in anglophone poetry, historical prosody and poetics, and pedagogical history.

 Keith Wailoo (History Department): Selling Menthol: Visualizing Big Tobacco’s Targeted Market Strategies

 The project focuses on the curating data from the Truth Tobacco Industry Documents Archive, housed at the University of California, which contains millions of files on America’s tobacco history.
 With the support of undergraduate research assistants, the project will investigate how the tobacco industry’s marketing strategies, especially regarding the sale of menthol products, relate to capitalism, race, gender, and health policies.

 Keith Wailoo is Henry Putnam Professor of History and Public Affairs.
 He is the chair of the History Department and is jointly appointed at the Woodrow Wilson School.
 His work centres on the combination of history and health policy.